vs3kulic/yogi/README.md

-# Yogi Go Deep
+# Yogi

-Yogi Go Deep is a web app that helps you find the most suitable yoga class for your needs-quickly, simply, and based on your preferences.
+Yogi is a web app that helps you find the most suitable yoga class for your needs-quickly, simply, and based on your preferences.

 ---